pollere/DCT/examples/office/README.md

 # Office Example

-### (created for ACM ICN2021 Tutorial)

-This example is for a small office.
-The office has:
+This example was created for the ACM ICN 2021 Tutorial and the slides from that portion of the tutorial are in this directory.
+The example concerns a small office that has:

 - four people who use phone apps for access: Bob, Alice, Herb, and Emily.
 Alice is a manager.
 - six rooms: four offices, a conference room, and a hall